Tregenza Roach: Personal life

 Roach is also an author and poet whose work has been included in several collections of contemporary Caribbean poetry.
 He was awarded the Margaret Walker Fiction Prize by the Detroit Writers Guild in 1999 and the St. Thomas & St. John Library Association's Distinguished Caribbean Author Award in 2009.
-On April 27, 2022, Roach tested positive for Covid-19 after being notified about an staff member in his office with a positive case.
+On April 27, 2022, Roach tested positive for Covid-19 after being notified about a staff member in his office with a positive case.